GIT Master Branch History Lost! - A Quick Solution

 - Commit and push.

-git commit -m "Some message" git push origin SomeInterestingBranchName
+git commit -m "Some message" git push origin SomeInterestingBranchName Merge

-and create a PR.a.
+masterand create a PR.a.
 Now checkout

-c.
+master.git pull origin masterc.
 Now checkout your new branch.

-git checkout SomeInterestingBranchName
+git checkout SomeInterestingBranchNamed.
+Letβs merge

-into your new branch.git merge master
+masterinto your new branch.git merge mastere.
+Commit and push.

-git commit -m "Some message" git push origin SomeInterestingBranchName
+git commit -m "Some message" git push origin SomeInterestingBranchNamef.
+Your branch and master are now in sync.

 g.
 Now go to your SCM like GitLab/GitHub and select your branch.